ratify-project/ratify/docs/design/OCI Store Cache Worker.md

 ```

-## Comparing with Other Design
+## Alternative Considers and Comparisons

-### Single OCIStore VS multi-OCIStores(per verifier)
+### Async Caching VS Sync Caching

+Async Caching(with queue)
+1. Queue is helpful in efficient task handling, scalability, and fault tolerance which are critical requirements.

+Sync Caching
+1. Sync write to OCIStore leads to racing condition.
+Using lock would naturally heads to more waiting in line.
+2. When doing sync write, both read write racing condition have be handled in verifier process which increase the complexity.
+When doing async write, those jobs are delegated to **Cache Provider**.

+### One Store for All verifiers VS One Store per Verifier

+One Store for All verifiers
+1. Systems should be kept as simple as possible.
+Complexity should only be added where absolutely necessary.
+2. Easy for monitoring and gain insights into its behavior and performance
+3. Systems can scale out horizontally to handle increased load with no breaking change.

+One Store per Verifier
 1. Syncing in between those OCI stores will cause design difficulty.
 2. If if OCI stores are verifer-binded, when the verifier is recycled the OCI stores is gone.
 Otherwise another resource maintainer(provider) is needed.
 3. Maintaining multi-OCIStores means extra memory cost

-### Async VS Sync

-1. Sync write to OCIStore leads to racing condition.
-Using lock would naturally heads to more waiting in line.
-2. When doing sync write, both read write racing condition have be handled in verifier process which increase the complexity.
-When doing async write, those jobs are delegated to **Cache Provider**.

 ## Supported Limits and Further Considerations